Lucasfilm: Acquisition process

-Kathleen Kennedy era (2012–present)
+Kathleen Kennedy era (2012–2026)

 In early 2013, Disney CEO Bob Iger disclosed Lucasfilm's plans to release standalone Star Wars films alongside the Sequel Trilogy over a six-year period.
 This strategy aimed to expand the Star Wars universe beyond the main saga.
 The first of these standalone films, Rogue One, premiered in 2016, followed by Solo: A Star Wars Story in 2018.

 On April 3, 2013, LucasArts, the video game development division of Lucasfilm, underwent closure, resulting in layoffs for most of its staff.
 Despite this, LucasArts maintained a small team to handle video game licensing.
 Disney subsequently entered an exclusive agreement with Electronic Arts (EA) to produce Star Wars games for the core gaming market for a decade.
 LucasArts retained licensing rights, while Disney Interactive Studios focused on casual gaming.
 Due to lower-than-expected sales, EA's exclusive deal was halted in January 2021, more than three years before their contract was set to expire on October 14, 2024.
-Lucasfilm was rumored to be courting either Ubisoft or Activision to either replace EA or share rights to develop Star Wars games with them, but after April 3, 2023, EA left the franchise altogether, with mixed reactions from the fans.
+Lucasfilm was rumored to be courting either Ubisoft or Activision to either replace EA or share rights to develop Star Wars games with them, but after April 3, 2023, EA stepped down from the franchise somewhat, but still continue to make Star Wars game through its subsidiary, Respawn, such as Jedi Survivor and its unannounced sequel.

 In January 2014, it was announced that Dark Horse Comics would be losing its license for Star Wars comics to Marvel Comics, another Disney subsidiary, in 2015.
 That April, Lucasfilm announced that the Star Wars Expanded Universe content would be rebranded as Star Wars Legends, with only selected works, including the six episodic films and The Clone Wars, deemed canon.
 Additionally, a new line of canon Star Wars books began publication under the Lucasfilm story group.
+However, Tor.com asserted that book consumers were not given the option of two universes to read from, the first of which is what many of them have been reading about for over 40 years and have grown to love and the second of which is Disney's attempt to unify things under one controllable banner, leaving fans of these books to only read new entries in the Unified Canon, and if they wish to see the continued growth of the Star Wars universe, the previous universe is now stuck in limbo.